Monday, December 10, 2012

 Fifty pounds soaking wet, Kenny's biggest threat - if his giant ears teamed up with a big gust of wind.

 Again, for anyone who read that and did not understand: the writer is saying that Kenny weighs very little (fifty pounds soaking wet) and he has large ears.
 I understood that after re-reading the sentence three or four times.
 Confusing sentences like these slow down the reader and frustrate them; "breaking the spell" and making the reader aware that they are reading a screenplay.
-A good screenplay should play like a film in the reader's mind, clearly visualized and uninturrupted.
+A good screenplay should play like a film in the reader's mind, clearly visualized and uninterrupted.
 The fact that the writer of "Scion" does not know or use proper spelling/grammar (for example: they don't understand the difference between to, too, and two) shows how much they care about their writing.

 There were small flashes of hope throughout the screenplay.
 Caleb's ability to bring back the dead was interesting.
 The introduction of George, Levi, and Sammy was compelling (Levi started off as a very promising character).
 But nothing brilliant was done with the initial concepts (making the concepts themselves almost useless).
 An exception is Levi's breakdown, which was emotionally engaging.
 The thing I enjoyed the most about "Scion" was the changes in the character's ages, the changes in times, and the changes in settings.

 The writing itself, in every way, was very, very bad.
 The surface layer, action descriptions, were quite terrible... but the dialogue was also painful.
 "Scion" is sprinkled with cliches, too.
 Like the how-many-times-have-we-seen-that birthmark, which has major significance, and is in the shape of something.
 Or the nefarious, stalking black sedan.
 The final problem I will comment on is the characters: they were inconsistent at times, to the point of it being noticeable.
 Their reactions were not very realistic, but instead mostly served the story.
-The romance between Rebecca and Caleb made me quesy (if you have read the screenplay, you'll know what I mean).
+The romance between Rebecca and Caleb made me queasy (if you have read the screenplay, you'll know what I mean).

 This writer of "Scion" holds his readers by the shirt and drags them around, raising his voice, telling the reader what's what, disorienting them.
 But a writer should have very little to do with the reader.
 Perhaps a writer's main focus should be recording the story in the clearest, simplest way possible (because that is the best gift that they could give to their reader).